-As of March 27, 2021 and December 26, 2020, Accounts receivable, net included unbilled accounts receivable of \$150 million and \$123 million, respectively.
-Unbilled receivables primarily represent work completed on development services recognized as revenue but not yet invoiced to customers and semi-custom products under non-cancellable purchase orders that have no alternative use to the Company at contract inception, for which revenue has been recognized but not yet invoiced to customers.
+As of September 25, 2021 and December 26, 2020, Accounts receivable, net included unbilled accounts receivable of \$226 million and \$123 million, respectively.
+Unbilled accounts receivables primarily represent work completed on development services and on custom products for which revenue has been recognized but not yet invoiced.
 All unbilled accounts receivable are expected to be billed and collected within 12 months.